dlrice/evoker-lite/README.md

 # Evoker Lite

 Evoker Lite is a python tool to generate cluster plots (PNG/PDF files) given a set of PLINK + intensity files.
-It is Lite as the original [Evoker](https://github.com/wtsi-medical-genomics/evoker) is a fully featured Java program which allows for interactive plotting (zooming, panning) and also selection and reassignment of calls.
+It is Lite in the sense that the original [Evoker](https://github.com/wtsi-medical-genomics/evoker) is a Java program which allows for interactive plotting (zooming, panning) and also selection and reassignment of calls.

 ## UK Biobank v2

 The current release of this tool has been designed to work with v2 of the UK Biobank data.
 For example, to generate cluster plots for each of the rsid's named in `rsid_list.txt` and over all of the batches:

  ```
- python -m evoker_lite.py  \
+evoker-lite \
  --ukb \
- --data ~/ukb/data/ \
+ --data /ukbiobank/release/Genotypes/ \
+ --fam ~/ukb1234_cal_v2_s488377.fam \
  --output ~/plots/ \
- --rsids rsid_list.txt
+ --rsids ~/rsid_list.txt
  ```

  Once complete the directory `~/plots/`, in this example, will contain subdirectories for each rsid and within these a PNG for each batch.